ga-reth/lil-defi/README.md

 > A very limited MEV contract to explore how smart contracts can be used to capitalise on arbitrage oppurtunities between exchanges

-lil mev arbitrage explores a MEV strategy that extracts value via arbitrage across 2 liquidity pools - uniswap and sushi swap.
+lil mev arbitrage explores a MEV strategy that extracts value via arbitrage across 2 example liquidity pools from uniswap and sushi swap

 soonTm